smdogroup/tacs/docs/source/examples/Example-Composite_Optimization.rst

 .. note:: The script for this example can be found under the `examples/plate/` directory.

 This example further demonstrates TACS structural optimization capabilities through :ref:`mphys/mphys:MPhys`.
-The beam model that we will be using for this problem is a rectangular beam, cantilevered, with a shear load applied at the tip.
-The beam is discretized using 100 beam elements along it's span.

 In this example a composite plate compliance minimization problem, based off of one originally proposed by Lund and Stegmann [`1`_], is solved.
 A 1 m x 1 m x 0.05 m composite plate is clamped on all edges and subjected to a uniform pressure of 100 kPa loading on the top.